viviensiu/ml-zoomcamp/8_deeplearning/NOTES.md

 * **Activation function layer**:
     * Once the feature maps are extracted, the next step is to move them to a activation function layer.
 There are different activation functions such as ReLU, Sigmoid, Softmax etc.
     * **ReLU (Rectified Linear Unit)** is an activation function which performs an element-wise operation and sets all the negative pixels to 0.
 It introduces non-linearity to the network, and the generated output is a rectified feature map.
 The relu function is: $f(x) = \max(0,x)$.
+    * **Sigmoid**: for binary classification.
+Values for each neuron in this layer sums to 1.
+    * **Softmax**: for multi-class classification.
+Values for each neuron in this layer sums to 1.
 * **Pooling layer**:
     * A down-sampling operation that reduces the dimensionality of the feature map.
 The rectified feature map goes through a pooling layer to generate a pooled feature map.
     * Imagine a rectified feature map of size 4x4 goes through a max pooling filter of 2x2 size with stride of 2.
 In this case, the resultant pooled feature map will have a pooled feature map of 2x2 size where each value will represent the maximum value of each stride.